Cube-OS/cubeOS/docs/contributing/testing.rst

     - ``sysfs.c`` - Stub functions for the underlying `sysfs` calls
     - ``stubs.cmake`` - Makes the stub functions available to the test builder/runner

-The `kubos-hal <https://github.com/kubos/kubos/tree/master/hal/kubos-hal>`__ is a great C project to look at for an example of C testing using `CMocka`.
+The `cubeos-hal <https://github.com/cubeos/cubeos/tree/master/hal/cubeos-hal>`__ is a great C project to look at for an example of C testing using `CMocka`.
 The file ``source/i2c.c`` contains the code under test, the folder ``test/i2c`` contains all of the test code.

 Integration Tests
 ~~~~~~~~~~~~~~~~~

 Integration tests are built to exercise the public interfaces or end-to-end functionality of software.
 When writing these tests it is important to keep the end consumer of the software under test in mind.

-Typically integration tests are run alongside unit tests when running the KubOS repo's test suite and can live in the project's folder.
+Typically integration tests are run alongside unit tests when running the CubeOS repo's test suite and can live in the project's folder.
 However if an integration test is long running (30 seconds or more), it should be split out into an independent project in ``test/integration`` and run separately from the suite of unit tests.